ericvoid/tarkus-keyboard/README.md

 * 12x M3 nuts;
 * Silicone or rubber feet;
 * wires, soldering tin, soldering iron.

+    This project requires the **Arduino Micro** or compatible for the controller board.
+This is different from the "Pro Micro", which is widely used by the keyboard making community, and very available in the market.
+    The "Arduino Micro" makes all 24 I/O ports of the ATMega32u4 available, while the "Pro Micro" makes just 18 of them available.
+Since this keyboards uses **all the 24 I/O ports**, the "Arduino Micro" (or compatible) should be used.

 The default **acrylic case** is composed of the following parts: